joomla/accessibility/docs/custom-elements/Structure-Tables.md

 ## Best practics
 * Tables are great at displaying tabular data.
 Minimal visual styling helps surface this information more easily.
 * Every table requires a caption element.
-The summary attribute is deprecated in HTML5.
+The summary attribute is deprecated, in HTML5.
 * Every table cell should have a logical column header or row header.
 * Do not use tables for row/column layout of page or modules.